EnumeratedDev/bpm/README.md

 ## Features
 - Simple to use subcommands
-- Can install binary packages (and source packages in the future)
+- Can install both binary and source packages

 ## Information
 BPM is still in very early development.
 Do not install it without knowing what you are doing.
 I would only recommend using it in a Virtual Machine for testing